 While waiting for the end of winter, I thought I'd pass the time by compiling everything I’ve learned and come up with a super-ultralight, super-ultracheap gear list for those who think you need to be a trust-fund baby to live a life of adventure.

-I’ll be writing all year on this topic, but I’m going to start it off with a simple gear list that can get you out the door and on the trail for just under $100.
+I'll be writing several posts on this topic, but I’m going to start it off with a simple gear list that can get you out the door and on the trail for just under $100.
 I'll also disprove the myth that cheap gear means heavy gear, as this gear list weighs just over 5 pounds.

 My Goals For This Gear List